niveklabs/tfwriter/alicloud/r/alicloud_cs_kubernetes_node_pool.md

   system_disk_size = null
   # tags - (optional) is a type of map of string
   tags = {}
+  # unschedulable - (optional) is a type of bool
+  unschedulable = null
   # user_data - (optional) is a type of string
   user_data = null
   # vswitch_ids - (required) is a type of list of string